-Dr. Jody E. Hooper is an assistant professor of pathology at the Johns Hopkins University School of Medicine.
-Her areas of clinical expertise include pathology.
+Dr. Jody E. Hooper is an Associate Professor of Pathology and Oncology at the Johns Hopkins University School of Medicine.
+Her areas of clinical expertise include anatomic pathology.

 She serves as the Director of Autopsy, Director of the Legacy Gift Rapid Autopsy Program, and the Deputy Director for Quality, Safety, and Service for Pathology, all at The Johns Hopkins Hospital.